 Security Breaches Are Still Possible

 Speaking of data breaches, while biometrics offers advanced security, they are not infallible.
-Breaches could happen when the database where the biometrics are stored is hacked.
+Breaches could happen if a hacker gains access to the database where the biometrics exists.

 Protect Your Network With Smart Eye Technology